 2022-24 Goal Ideas SMART Measures

-Healt h Equity
+Health Equity

-MCDA will increase services to participants of color and increase opportunities for minority owned businesses by continuing to partner with locally owned restaurants in neighborhoods of color and local community organizations.
+Increase service to residents of color and increase opportunities for Minority Business Enterprises by partnering with locally owned restaurants and organizations in neighborhoods of color.
 Increase congregate dining services to participants of color by 20% more than 2019 levels.
-Partner with at least one additional Minority Owned Business for nutrition programs.
+Partner with at least one additional Minority Business Enterprise to provide meals for MCDA nutrition programs.

-Communication n & Collaboration
+Communication & Collaboration

 Understand the prevalence of malnutrition among participants within the home delivered meal program and provide in-home nutrition counseling to those determined at nutritional risk.
-Administer the Enhanced Determine malnutrition screening tool to all home delivered meal recipients and offer in-home nutritional counseling to all participant at risk through the Meals on Wheels program.
+Administer the Enhanced Determine malnutrition screening tool to all home delivered meal recipients and offer in-home nutritional counseling to all participants at risk through the Meals on Wheels program.

 Dimension s of Wellness

-Reduce the prevalence of nutritional risk among congregate dining participants, with specific emphasis on communities of color, by developing new community partnerships or programs that will provide in-person or virtual nutritional education and demonstrations at meal sites.
-(Physical, Intellectual) Reduce the prevalence of nutritional risk by 10% of all of the congregate dining participants.
+Reduce the prevalence of nutritional risk among congregate dining participants, with specific emphasis on communities of color, by developing new community partnerships or programs that will provide in-person or virtual nutritional education and demonstrations at meal sites (Physical, Intellectual).
+Reduce the prevalence of nutritional risk by 10% among congregate dining participants.
 Develop two new partnerships to provide in-person or virtual nutrition education or cooking demonstrations on a quarterly basis.